Optimizing LLM Inference: Fluid-Guided Online Scheduling with Memory Constraints: Extensions

 \subsection{Time-Varying Arrival Rates}

-Time-varying arrival rates capture daily patterns in real LLM services: morning traffic surges, afternoon lulls, evening peaks.
-The key insight is that our threshold mechanism remains valid as long as the \textbf{accumulated arrivals} during each iteration window stay below the completion capacity.
-Formally, we replace constant rates $\lambda_j$ with time-dependent rates $\lambda_j^t$, assumed continuous and uniformly bounded by $\lambda_{\max} < \infty$ to prevent unbounded bursts.
+Time-varying arrival rates capture moderate changes in workload intensity, such as predictable daily variation or slowly changing demand.
+The threshold mechanism remains valid when the accumulated arrivals during each service window stay below the corresponding completion capacity.
+Formally, we replace constant rates $\lambda_j$ with deterministic time-dependent intensities $\lambda_j^t$, assumed continuous and uniformly bounded by $\lambda_{\max} < \infty$ to prevent unbounded rates.
+Type arrivals are independent nonhomogeneous Poisson processes with these intensities.
+Hidden output-length labels are independent marks conditional on the arrival times and on the scheduler's pre-boundary filtration.

-We analyze the asymptotic optimality of the Nested WAIT algorithm under time-varying arrival rates, denoted $\lambda_j^t$ for prompt type $j \in [m]$ at time $t \in [0, T]$.
+We analyze the finite-horizon guarantee of the Nested WAIT algorithm under time-varying arrival rates, denoted $\lambda_j^t$ for prompt type $j \in [m]$ at physical time $t \in [0, T]$.